micmejia/bible-dump/AMPC/Proverbs/Prov 25.md

-For in doing so, you will [^a]heap coals of fire upon his head, and the Lord will reward you.
+For in doing so, you will heap coals of fire upon his head, and the Lord will reward you.